 During 2008, the Company adopted the 2008 Long Term Incentive Plan, which allows for incentive stock options for its employees and nonqualified stock options (inclusive of restricted stock units and stock appreciation rights) (the "2008 Plan") for employees and nonemployees under which an aggregate of 330,582 stock options and stock purchase rights may be granted.
-In December 2013, the total amount available for grant under the 2008 Plan was increased by 224,200 to 554,782.
+In December 2013, the total number of shares of the Company's common stock available for grant under the 2008 Plan was increased by 224,200 to 554,782.
 In March 2014, the Company's board of directors approved an increase of 115,153 shares available for grant pursuant to the 2008 Plan to 669,935.
-In March 2015, the total amount of available to grant under the 2008 Plan was increased in conjunction with the Company's offering of Series D preferred stock by 391,650 shares to 1,061,585.
+In March 2015, the total number of shares of the Company's common stock available for grant under the 2008 Plan was increased in conjunction with the Company's offering of Series D preferred stock by 391,650 shares to 1,061,585.
 Options under the 2008 Plan have a maximum life of 10 years from the date of grant.
 Options vest at various intervals, as determined by the Company's board of directors at the date of grant.